DFW Airport North station

 DFW Airport North station is a commuter rail station in Grapevine, Texas.
 The station is served by Trinity Metro's TEXRail and Dallas Area Rapid Transit's Silver Line.

-The station is located in the northwestern corner of Dallas Fort Worth International Airport and serves as a park-and-ride.
+The station is located in the northwestern corner of Dallas Fort Worth International Airport, serving as both a park-and-ride and a transfer station between TEXRail and the Silver Line.
 The station does not provide access to airport facilities; passengers wishing to access airport terminals must ride one additional station to DFW Airport Terminal B.

 As of May 2025, the station is the least-used on the TEXRail line, with approximately 1,200 riders per month.

 History

 Unlike the Terminal B station, which was funded and designed by DFW Airport itself, DFW Airport North was constructed by the Fort Worth Transportation Authority (now Trinity Metro).
 A 2009 study proposed transit-oriented development in the area surrounding the station.

 DFW Airport has said that they will provide $40 million to operate only the DFW Airport/Terminal B station, leaving Trinity Metro to operate this station.
 Revenue service commenced on January 10, 2019.

 The station initially consisted of a single side platform and track for use by TEXRail, as well as an unused track for the planned Silver Line.
 In 2023, construction began on a second platform for use by the Silver Line, as well as a third track on the opposite side of the Silver Line platform.
 Silver Line service began on October 25, 2025.